Bill Keating: District attorney

 Speculation emerged in early 1997 that Keating was planning a run for district attorney (DA) of Norfolk County.
 He faced two former Norfolk assistant DAs, John J. Corrigan and William P. O'Donnell, in the Democratic primary.
-Keating, whose name recognition was boosted by the attempted Bulger coup, presented his work on public safety, criminal justice, and judiciary committees as a strength, while the other candidates pointed to his lack of courtroom experience as disqualifying.
-While Keating held a part-time law practice during his legislative career, he lacked exposure to the criminal cases handled by the DA's office.
+Keating, whose name recognition was boosted by the attempted Bulger coup, presented his work on public safety, criminal justice, and judiciary committees as a strength.

 After winning the Democratic nomination, Keating faced incumbent DA Jeffrey A. Locke in the November 1998 general election.
 A Republican, Locke had been appointed to the position by Governor Weld the previous year after Bill Delahunt resigned.
 With years of experience as a prosecutor, Locke portrayed Keating as a career politician and echoed his primary opponents' criticism of his experience.
 Keating highlighted a range of endorsements from police organizations, and from Delahunt, as evidence of his criminal justice qualifications.
 Aided by a Democratic-leaning electorate, Keating won the election with around 55% of the vote.

-Upon taking office in January 1999, Keating immediately replaced two top officials, and a third of the remaining staff was replaced or left voluntarily.
-Press reports criticized the move as overly political and aggressive, particularly as it affected ongoing trials.

 In his first year, Keating founded the Norfolk Anti-Crime Council, a 35-member forum for judicial officers, police, and other local parties to discuss and coordinate anti-crime strategies.
 He established a pilot program for a drug court under Quincy District Court, which would provide an alternative sentencing pathway for nonviolent drug offenders, in an effort to reduce court backlogs and lower recidivism rates.
 He also expanded his office's juvenile crime unit.
 In 2000, he laid the groundwork for the Norfolk Country Children's Advocacy Center, based on similar programs in Middlesex and Suffolk counties, and it was fully established the next year.
 Keating's office also began an anti-bullying program in 2001.

 In 2002, Keating's office was the first in Massachusetts to win a murder conviction in a case that lacked a victim's body.

 In advance of the 2002 elections, he was seen as a likely contender to succeed the deceased Joe Moakley in the U.S. House of Representatives, but he opted to run for a second term as DA instead, and was unopposed for reelection.
 He won a third term, still unopposed, in 2006.